saf-dmitry/taskpaper-mode/README.md

 ## Inline Formatting

 You can use Markdown syntax for inline emphasis in notes.
-Text enclosed by single underscore (`_`) or asterisk (`*`) characters is emphasized.
-Double `_` or `*` produces strong emphasis:
+Text enclosed by single asterisk (`*`) or underscore (`_`) characters is emphasized.
+Double `*` or `_` produces strong emphasis:

-    This is _emphasis_.
-    This is __strong emphasis__.
+    Emphasis with *asterisks* or _underscores_.
+    Strong emphasis with **asterisks** or __underscores__.

+You can use whichever style you prefer; the only restriction is that the same character must be used as opening and closing emphasis delimiter.
+A `*` or `_` character surrounded by whitespaces, or backslash-escaped, will not trigger emphasis.
 By default, emphasis will be displayed in italics while strong emphasis will be displayed in boldface.
-You can use whichever style you prefer; the only restriction is that the same character must be used as opening and closing emphasis delimiter.
-A `_` or `*` character surrounded by whitespaces, or backslash-escaped, will not trigger emphasis.

 You can hide the markup delimiters by configuring user option `taskpaper-hide-markup`.
 The underlying buffer content remains unchanged, but asterisks and underscores as emphasis markers will be hidden *for display purposes only*.
 Markup hiding can be toggled using `C-c C-x C-m` (`taskpaper-toggle-markup-hiding`).

+If you often use the asterisk or underscore in a different context, you can disable the interpretation of these characters by configuring user option `taskpaper-use-inline-emphasis`.

 ## Hyperlinks and Inline Images